Keyauth-site/KeyAuth-PHP-Example/README.md

 of the licensor in the software.
 Any use of the licensor’s trademarks is subject to applicable law.

-Thank you for your compliance, we work hard on the development of KeyAuth and do not appreciate our copyright being infringed.
+Thank you for your compliance, we work hard on the development of EpicAuth and do not appreciate our copyright being infringed.

 ## Anti-DDoS Security